parthigeo/skafdev/README.md

 ## Why use *Skaffold*
 * Simple to use command line tool.
 * No complex cluster / server side component.
-* Deploy regularly when saving files locally
+* Deploy regularly when changing & saving files locally
 * Deploy only the pieces of your stack that have change
 * Image tag management support
 * Pluggable architecture that supports existing tools
 * Flexible workflow support for remote development and  automated CI & CD pipeline

 ## Operating Modes
-Two modes of operation are supported i.e. DEV & RUN
+Two modes of operation are supported i.e. DEV & RUN command execution modes

 `skaffold dev`

 `skaffold run`

-## Skaffold `DEV`
+## Skaffold `dev`
 In this local development mode, your application deployed on local kubernetes cluster will be continually updated.
 In this mode, *Skaffold*

 * Watches source code and docker image dependencies for changes.